kandilidinesh/database_migration_inspector/README.md

 ## Output

 The script generates a JSON report (`report.json`) in the `output` directory, detailing:

+- *Total Records in Old Database*: Total number of records in the pre-migration dataset.
+- *Total Records in New Database*: Total number of records in the post-migration dataset.
-- Records missing in the post-migration dataset.
+- *Missing Records*: Records that are present in the pre-migration dataset but missing in the post-migration dataset.
-- Corrupted records with data discrepancies.
+- *Corrupted Records*: Records that are present in both datasets but with discrepancies in the data.
-- New records introduced in the post-migration dataset.
+- *New Records*: Records that are present in the post-migration dataset but were not in the pre-migration dataset.

 ## Assumptions

-- Assumes primary keys are intact and consistent between databases.
-- Assumes no intentional data deletion post-migration.
-- Assumes all discrepancies are due to migration issues.
+- *Primary Key Comparison*: Records are compared based solely on primary keys to identify matching records between the pre-migration and post-migration datasets.
+- *Common Columns for Corruption Detection*: Discrepancies in corrupted records are identified using only columns that are present in both datasets.